siamscsdsu/siamscsdsu.github.io/_posts/2025-01-31-february-jouurnal-club-2025.md

 image: assets/images/posts/2025-01-31.png
 ---

-Please join SIAM Student Chapter, SDSU for our November Journal Club!
+Please join SIAM Student Chapter, SDSU for our February Journal Club!
 We will be discussing an interesting perspective paper from _SIAM News_ on Navier-Stokes Equations and Mimetic Operators.
 Come for the discussion, to chat to fellow students, and for the free pizza - first come, first serve!

 - __Date__:   February 6, 2025
 - __Time__:   6 p.m.